jd1123/proxmoxwol/README.md

 # Proxmox WOL server

 This is a service written in python to wake VMs using WOL.
 It runs in systemd.
 It is known to work on proxmox.
+It runs as root.
+If you can think of a better way to do this, please issue a PR.
+There was a reference to this concept on the proxmox forums, but the actual script was locked behind a regisration wall, so I decided to write it myself in python.

+I hope you find this useful.

 ### Why?